c0gnize/di/README.md

-# di-container
+# di

-A small library that helps to inject dependencies and use them in react
+A small library that helps to inject dependencies and use them in React